kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.0.0/guides/comparison-v0-v1.md

 ```

 In v1, the internal specifications are being restructured, and most of the components are side by side by default, so no additional adjustment is required.
-(For some components, the default value is set to vertical for convenience.）
+(For some components, the default value is set to vertical for convenience.)

 ![Search box](assets/v1_search_box.png)